 Hanna Hull led the nation in wins (32) and ERA (0.51) and was second in strikeouts (372).
 As a squad, the Marlins' team ERA of 0.80 led all of Division III.
 Kiersten Richardson stole 64 bases in the championship season, the third Marlin in four years to lead the nation in steals.

 Elliott and his coaching staff was named National Coaching Staff of the Year by the NFCA for the record-breaking championship run while Hull earned the first National Player of the Year honor in program history.

-He has led the softball team to the ODAC championship game in seven of his 10 seasons as head coach.
-The Marlins have won five league titles in his time as coach, with NCAA appearances in six of the past seven seasons, winning 17 games in NCAA tournament play.
+He has led the softball team to the ODAC championship game in eight of his 11 seasons as head coach.
+The Marlins have won six league titles in his time as coach, with NCAA appearances in seven of the past eight seasons, winning 27 games in NCAA tournament play.

 His squad has consistently been in the national polls since taking over, but the team has also been atop the national scene in several statistical categories.
 Elliott’s pitching staff has been ranked in the top 20 nationally in ERA on a yearly basis, reaching a No. 2 ranking in 2016 with a 1.11 mark.
 That pitching staff was paced by Schutt/NFCA National Freshman of the Year and All-American Kandis Kresinske in the circle.

 His squads run the bases with the best in the nation, leading the country in stolen bases in 2015 and 2016.
 Two of his players, Kayla Malkos in 2014 and Courtney Bogan in 2016, have captured the individual stolen base crown, breaking school and conference records for steals in the process.